Axia-Tech/AXIA-wiki/docs/learn/learn-simple-payouts.md

 slug: ../learn-simple-payouts
 ---

-AXIA and AXIALunar make stakers claim their rewards for past eras by submitting a transaction.
+AXIA make stakers claim their rewards for past eras by submitting a transaction.
 This naturally leads to spreading out reward distribution, as people make transactions at disparate times, rather than updating the accounts of all stakers in a single block.